worldoptimizer/HypeScrollMagic/README.md

 - **`data-scroll-reset`**: If set to `false`, prevents the animation from resetting to its start state when scrolled back above the trigger point.
 - **`data-scroll-horizontal`**: Changes the scroll direction that triggers the animation from vertical to horizontal.

-### CSS variable Attribute
+### CSS Variable Attribute

-- **`data-scroll-progress-var`**: Links the scroll progress to a CSS variable, enabling dynamic CSS effects based on scroll position.
-The attribute's value specifies the name of the CSS variable within the Hype document scope that will reflect the scroll progress.
-If no value is provided, the variable defaults to `--scroll-progress` within the scope of the element itself.
+- **`data-scroll-properties`**: This attribute dynamically links CSS variables to scroll activity, enabling styled effects based on scroll position.
+It specifies the names of the CSS variables that should be updated within the scope of the Hype document according to scroll progress, duration, and offset.
+If a specific value is provided for `data-scroll-properties`, such as `sample`, the corresponding CSS variables within the element's scope are named `--sample-progress`, `--sample-duration`, and `--sample-offset`.
+If no value is specified, the default variables `--scroll-progress`, `--scroll-duration`, and `--scroll-offset` are used.
+This functionality allows for sophisticated integration of CSS-driven animations and effects based on user interaction with scrollable content.

 ### Indicator-Dependent Data Attributes (Requires Plugin Debug)